Scholarly Commons @ Case Western Reserve University: Accessibility Statement

 Accessibility is a product development priority at bepress, and full standards compliance is represented on our product roadmaps.
 We promote awareness of accessibility principles among our employees, providing opportunities and resources for them to further develop web accessibility expertise.
 We maintain a dedicated internal accessibility team to evaluate, support, and improve web accessibility on our platforms.

-Our Consulting Services team works together with the CWRU Commons administration to publish accessible pages and content on CWRU Commons.
+Our Consulting Services team works together with the Scholarly Commons @ Case Western Reserve University administration to publish accessible pages and content on Scholarly Commons @ Case Western Reserve University.
 We strive for open communication with our community of repository administrators on our shared challenges and successes in promoting accessible scholarship on the web.

 Accessibility Support and Feedback